Adeon18/Mori-Bazius-Backend/app/RegistrationLoginValidation/README.md

 ## Login Service
 connects to PostgreSQL server, has 1 RestAPI endpoint ```POST "/login/user/"```
-returns the token for the session of player
+returns the UidTok class which is uid of player and his token for the session

 #### requests examples
 ```